-Come and join us at Southbank Centre as once again we’ll be transforming the Royal Festival Hall into five floors of fabulous entertainment helping you to see in 2018 in style.
-And our position on the South Bank, means you’re in the perfect position to watch London’s famous New Year’s Eve fireworks, from our Riverside Terrace.
+Once again we’ll be transforming the Royal Festival Hall into five floors of fabulous entertainment to help you kick off 2020 with a bang.
+And thanks to our position on the city’s South Bank you’ll be in the perfect position to watch London’s spectacular New Year’s Eve fireworks from our Riverside Terrace.

-Delivering 1980s and 1990s pop, rock and dance anthems, promising ‘dancing with abandon’ are DJ Anna Greenwood and Jess Indeedy at Bar Bonkers.
-Disco dancing DJ Anna Greenwood promises to have you bouncing into 2018 and beyond with an all-killer no-filler set of musical bangers.
+Delivering 1980s and 1990s pop, rock and dance anthems, promising ‘dancing with abandon’, DJ Anna Greenwood is at Bar Bonkers with an all-killer no-filler set of musical bangers.

-Joined by DJ Helix and the hilarious dancing grannies, Jess Indeedy delivers an unforgettable NYE edition of Indeedy Musical Bingo.
+But before that, Jess Indeedy, joined by DJ Helix and the hilarious dancing grannies, delivers an unforgettable NYE edition of Indeedy Musical Bingo.
 Mark the songs off your bingo card as you hear them to win some amazing (and kitsch) prizes.